 Since the university became autonomous in 2004, the TU Graz shareholdings have significantly increased in terms of number and extent of economic activity.
 The Austrian COMET competence centres programme and its previous programmes have been critical for this development.

-The university subsidiaries currently employ approximately 1,200 staff members.
+The university subsidiaries currently employ over 1,200 staff members.
 More than 80% of the positions in the portfolio companies are in Styria and around 2/3 are located in the greater Graz area.

 The Austrian COMET programme promotes the development of competence centres.
 Their cores are their research programmes which combine business and science on a high quality level.